crate/sphinx_csv_filter/README.rst

 Use
 ===

-This plugin adds the ``:exclude:`` option to the csv-table_ directive.
+This plugin adds the following options to the csv-table_ directive:

+``:included_cols:``
+    This is a comma-separated list of column indexes to include in the output.

+``:include:``
     This option takes a Python dict specifying the column index (starting at zero) and a regular expression.
+Rows are included if the columnar value matches the supplied regular expression.

+``:exclude:``
+    This option takes a Python dict specifying the column index (starting at zero) and a regular expression.
 Rows are excluded if the columnar value matches the supplied regular expression.

+If a row matches an ``:include:`` as well as an ``:exclude:`` filter, the row with be excluded.

 Here's an example::